teaql/teaql-quick-start/quick-start/function-patten.md

 ### REGISTER A FAMILY ###

-If you'd like to add a family to your current community, you
+If you'd like to add a family to your current community, use the Postman.
+Here are the steps.

+1. open your postman and crea